Ovarian hyperstimulation syndromeOHSS

 Normally, a woman produces one egg per month.
 Some women who have trouble getting pregnant may be given medicines to help them produce and release eggs.

 If these medicines stimulate the ovaries too much, the ovaries can become very swollen.
 Fluid can leak into the belly and chest area.
-This is called ovarian hyperstimulation syndrome (OHSS).
-OHSS occurs only after the eggs are released from the ovary (ovulation).
+This is called OHSS.
+This occurs only after the eggs are released from the ovary (ovulation).

 You may be more likely to get OHSS if: